 You are now paddling along below Agatha Christie's holiday home, owned by the National Trust since 2001.
 You will see a gun battery on your left complete with canons built in Napoleonic times to deter French attacks up river.

 The gardens are a fantastic wild woodland garden with a renowned Camellia collection and fernery.
 This garden has been built up by numerous owners of Greenway and as such has an eclectic mix of plants from all over the world.
 As Agatha Christie’s holiday home the garden was allowed to grow and hide the house from the river and surrounding area.
 This is still the case now and you will only be able to catch glimpses of the house through the trees.

 Greenway boathouse sits on the bank of the river and provides wonderful views both up and down the river.
-There is a small quay and built in plunge pool below the conservatory and balcony.
+There is a built in plunge pool below the conservatory and balcony.
 It is very popular with our visitors and volunteers as somewhere to come and contemplate and watch the wildlife.
 These can include seals, herons and little egrets.

 End: Stoke Gabriel

 - Time: 3 hours depending on tides and currents

 Stoke Gabriel (not NT) - entry and exit point for canoes and kayaks.
 Free launching either from the pontoon or beach, this is difficult to access at low tide but water craft can be retrieved from the low tide point and carried back to the car park.
 Plan your trip with the tide so you are not caught high and dry on the mud at low water.

 Follow A385 towards Paignton for 4 Miles, at Collaton St Marys turn right onto Stoke road (by the Parkers Arms) after 2.5 miles the car park is in front of you by the mill pool and tearoom (not NT).